(Last updated Sept 2017)

 - Avis – pickup/drop-off in Harare, Bulawayo and Victoria Falls.
 4x4s also available

 - Zimbabwe Car Hire – pickup/drop-off in Harare, Bulawayo and Victoria Falls.
 4x4s and children’s car seats also available.
-You can also hire drivers
+Also offers hired drivers

 - Europcar – pickup/drop-off in Harare, Bulawayo and Victoria Falls